 Knoxville has some great outdoors activities, and after eating and drinking your way around Knoxville, it is time to burn some calories.

 SUP & Kayak: If you are a water enthusiast, rent a paddle board and do some stand-up paddling on the Tennessee River.
-I rented a board at Volunteer Landing Marina for $10 per hour, but Billy Lush Boards & Brew also rents paddle boards and kayaks (single kayaks / board are $20 per hour or $31 for two hours; tandem kayaks / canoes are $30 per hour or $41 for two hours).
-If you want to spend time out on the river with a larger group, consider renting a pontoon at Volunteer Boat Rentals – a half day rental (9.30am – 1.30pm or 2.30pm – 6.30pm) is $217.41; a full day is $272.03 and the boat fits up to ten people.
+I rented a board at Volunteer Landing Marina for $10 per hour, but the Knoxville Adventure Colletive also rents paddle boards and kayaks (kayaks / canoes are $55 for the whole day).
+They also offer guided paddling / SUP and fishing trips on the river.

 Hiking: Another great activity is the hike to Fort Dickerson Quarry.
 From Downtown Knoxville, this is just a 30 – 40 min. walk, and you can reward yourself with a dip in the turquoise water at the end (depending on the time of year you’re visiting).
 The hike is pretty year-round, offering scenic vistas over the quarry from a couple of viewpoints along the way.